Mechanical-Advantage/AdvantageScope/frcData/extra-readme.txt

 {
   sourceUrl: string
-  position: [number, number, number] // Position offset in meters, applied BEFORE the rotations
+  rotations: [number, number, number, number][] // Sequence of rotations in axis-angle form (x, y, z, angle in degrees)
-  rotations: [number, number, number, number][] // Sequence of rotations in axis-angle form (x, y, z, angle in degrees) }
+  position: [number, number, number] // Position offset in meters, applied after rotation }

-In our experience, the simplest way to determine appropriate position and rotation values is by trial and error.
-You can temporarily adjust these values temporarily by opening the developer tools (View > Toggle Developer Tools) and using the following command:
+The simplest way to determine appropriate position and rotation values is by trial and error.
+We recommend adjusting rotation before position as the transforms will be applied in this order.
+You can temporarily adjust these values by opening the developer tools (View > Toggle Developer Tools) and using the following command:

-> overrideFRCDataRobot(name, position, rotation)
+> override3dRobotConfig(name, rotations, position)
-> overrideFRCDataRobot("6328 (Bot-Bot Strikes Back)", [0, 0, 0], [[0, 0, 0, 0], [0, 0, 0, 0]])
+> override3dRobotConfig("6328 (Bot-Bot Strikes Back)", [[0, 0, 0, 0], [0, 0, 0, 0]], [0, 0, 0])

 THESE VALUES ARE NOT RETAINED WHEN THE APP IS CLOSED.
 Please copy them to the JSON config file when you have finished.